Why choose a ESE Paraton@ir® lightning rod for your lightning protection?

 Understanding the ESE lightning rod: technology and triggering principle

-LPS France has been designing and manufacturing this range in France since 2010, ensuring complete control over the production chain.
-This local presence allows us to guarantee exceptional manufacturing quality, using premium materials such as 316L stainless steel to withstand the most extreme weather conditions.
+Furthermore, LPS France has been designing and manufacturing this range in France since 2010, ensuring complete control over the production chain.
+This local presence allows us to guarantee exceptional manufacturing quality.

-Innovation remains at the heart of our approach.
+Furthermore, innovation remains at the heart of our approach.
 Each model in the range has been designed to meet specific architectural configurations, from residential buildings to large industrial complexes.
-By choosing a solution designed and manufactured in France, you are opting for proven reliability and immediate availability of equipment and spare parts.
+By choosing a solution designed and manufactured domestically, you are opting for proven reliability and immediate availability of equipment and spare parts.

 The advanced operating principle of the ESE lightning rod

-The PDA's internal system collects electrostatic energy from the atmosphere.
-At the precise moment a lightning strike is imminent, the device releases this energy as high-voltage pulses.
-This allows it to detect lightning strikes at a greater distance from the point of impact, thus significantly increasing the protected area.
+In general, the internal system of the PDA accumulates electrostatic energy present in the atmosphere.
+At the precise moment when the risk of discharge is imminent, the device releases this energy in the form of high-voltage pulses.
+This allows it to detect lightning at a greater distance from the point of impact, thus significantly increasing the size of the protected area.

 The advantages of the ESE lightning rod compared to traditional solutions